sylvainbx/rust-book-fr/FRENCH/src/ch04-01-what-is-ownership.md

 cannot?
 The difference is how these two types deal with memory.
 -->

 Donc, quelle est la différence ici ?
-Pourquoi `String` peut être mutable, mais que les chaînes pures ne peuvent pas l'être ?
-La différence est comment ces deux types travaillent avec la mémoire.
+Pourquoi `String` peut être mutable, mais pourquoi les chaînes de caractères pures ne peuvent pas l'être ?
+La différence se trouve dans la façon dont ces deux types travaillent avec la mémoire.

 <!--
 ### Memory and Allocation
 -->

-### Mémoire et attribution
+### Mémoire et affectation

 <!--
 In the case of a string literal, we know the contents at compile time, so the